 Lesson 6: Surface Patterns of Pressure and Wind (atmospheric pressure, "station pressure" vs "sea-level pressure", decoding station model pressure, wind (forces, direction at surface and aloft), convergence and divergence, troughs and ridges)

 Lesson 7: Mid-Latitude Weather Systems (upper-air patterns and the jet stream, convergence / divergence effect on surface pressure, mid-latitude cyclones (development, features, weather, conveyor belts), types of winter precipitation, winter weather safety)

 Lesson 9: Severe Weather (flash floods, hail, microbursts, watches and warnings, squall line, derecho, bow echo, tornadoes (climatology, supercells, terms, radar signature, safety, Fujita scale, myths), other vortices)

-Lesson 10: The Human Impact on Weather and Climate (local and regional-scale anthropogenic climate-change drivers (urbanization, deforestation, etc.), natural causes of climate change (solar cycles, volcanoes, orbital changes, ocean cycles), anthropogenic climate change (terms, processes, impacts), carbon-cycle, Earth's temperature record, global warming impacts, global warming and extreme weather, global climate models, ozone layer, ozone hole, deforestation and urbanization)
+Lesson 10: The Human Impact on Weather and Climate (local and regional-scale anthropogenic climate-change drivers (urbanization, deforestation, etc.), natural causes of climate change (solar cycles, volcanoes, orbital changes, ocean cycles), anthropogenic climate change (terms, processes, impacts), carbon-cycle, Earth's temperature record, global warming impacts, global warming and extreme weather, global climate models, ozone layer, ozone hole)